+The Warrants, including the Investor Warrants and the Placement Agent Warrants, are exercisable at any time commencing after June 23, 2011 which is the date that the Company completed a "significant private financing" under the terms of the Warrants (the "Initial Exercise Date").
 The Warrants shall expire and no longer be exercisable on the fifth anniversary of the Initial Exercise Date (the "Expiration Date").
 The Company may at any time during the term of this Warrant reduce the then current Exercise Price to any amount and for any period of time deemed appropriate by the Board of Directors of the Company.
-The Warrants may be exercised for cash or, at the option of the Investor, may be exercised on a cashless basis.
+The Warrants may be exercised for cash or, at the option of the Investor, may be exercised on a cashless basis; however, if a registration statement is in effect for the resale of the common stock issuable upon exercise of the Warrants, then the Warrants cannot be exercised on a cashless basis.
 There are no redemption features embodied in the Warrants and they have met the conditions provided in current accounting standards for equity classification.